BNN-UPC/ignnition/CONTRIBUTING.md

 "x.y.z", in which *x* is the **major** version, *y* is the **minor** version and *z* is the **fix** version.

 The **fix** version is increased with every **hf-(name)** branch.
 The expected workflow should be the following: create a new hotfix branch, increase the fix version and create a PR to the **main** branch.
+After that, the performed changes should be ported to the nightly branch with a cherry-pick to ensure that the hotfix is also present there.

 The **minor** version is increased at the end of every development cycle.
 The expected workflow should be the following: at the beginning of every development cycle, increase the minor version of the **ignition-nightly** branch.
 At the end